Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 Often we have to deal with functions that have pure and impure concerns interleaved with each other, creating a cohesive structure that is hard to break apart.
 This happens when exposing the entire set of required data as function parameters is simply unfeasible.

 To illustrate a scenario like that, let's take a look at a slightly more involved example.
-The following snippet contains a class called `RecommendationsProvider` which is responsible for generating song suggestions for a user of a music streaming service:
+The following snippet contains a class called `RecommendationsProvider` which is responsible for generating song suggestions for a user of some music streaming service:

 ```csharp
 public class RecommendationsProvider